osg-htc/user-documentation/documentation/support_and_training/training/osgusertraining.md

 ## Spring 2024 Training Schedule

 * Tuesday, January 16 - OSPool Basics: Get Running on the OSPool

 * Tuesday, February 20 - Learn About the PATh Facility
+	* The PATh Facility provides dedicated throughput computing capacity to NSF-funded researchers for longer and larger jobs.
+This training will describe its features and how to get started. **If you have found your jobs need more resources (cores, memory, time, data) than is typically available in the OSPool, this resource might be for you!**

 * Tuesday, March 19 - GPUs and the OSPool: Best Practices
+	* This training will cover what you need to consider when transitioning your existing GPU-based code from another system to the OSPool. **This is a great workshop for those who are newer to GPU computing as we will review important GPU concepts and terminology, and requesting GPUs on the OSPool.**

 * Tuesday, April 16 - Principles of Distributed High Throughput Computing
+	* Have you ever wondered about the “why” of HTCondor? **Join us to hear about the “philosophy” of high throughput computing and how HTCondor has evolved to make throughput computing possible.** This workshop will be led by a core HTCondor developer, Greg Thain, and is a perfect opportunity for longer-term OSPool users to learn more about our underlying technology.

 * Tuesday, May 21 - OSPool Basics: Get Running on the OSPool

 * Tuesday, June 18 - Move Your Data With Pelican
+	*  OSG Services is excited to introduce Pelican, a platform created to enable easier data sharing - within or beyond your institution!
+This training will cover how Pelican is used to move data within the OSPool and also how you can use Pelican tools to host, upload and download your data. **We encourage researchers with large amounts of data, as well as campus representatives, to attend to learn about how Pelican can help with your data movement needs.**

 For a calendar version of these events see: